The Top Challenges Managers Will Face in a Hybrid Work World: Q&A With Ryan M. Sutton, District President, Robert Half

 What’s your vision for the future of work, looking out over the next decade?

 I can tell you without hesitation that the hybrid work model is here to stay.
 Before the pandemic, your work life and home life really were two different things, and you had to balance both.
 But that “balance” was more like a seesaw, always tipping more to one end.
-Now, with everything so compressed, many people have been able to keep that seesaw more balanced.
+Since the pandemic, many people have been able to keep that seesaw more balanced.

-For example, speaking from my own experience, I can take my kids to school in the morning more often now.
+For example, speaking from my own experience, I can take my kids to school in the morning more often.
 I also have more time to watch them play sports and help them with their homework.
 So, there’s a lot more balance in my personal life.
-It would be a monumental shift to go back to how things were before, when I was traveling so much.
+It would be a monumental shift to go back to exactly how things were before, when I was traveling so much.

 My story is certainly not unique.
-And smart, savvy companies are going to realize that hybrid work is a way to finally give employees the opportunity to find and maintain that critical balance we’ve all been talking about for so long.
+And many smart, savvy companies have already realized that hybrid work is a way to finally give employees the opportunity to find and maintain that critical balance we’ve all been talking about for so long.

-Because of those challenges, which will take time to work through, I expect that business leaders at all levels will be weighing questions such as, “What does it mean to be an effective hybrid team leader?
-And how do I become one?”
+Because of those challenges, which obviously will take time to work through, I expect business leaders at all levels are weighing questions such as, “What does it mean to be an effective hybrid team leader?” and “How do I become a better one now?”

-What other silver linings have you found during the pandemic, in addition to achieving a better sense of work-life balance?
+What other “silver linings” did you find during the recent pandemic, in addition to achieving a better sense of work-life balance?

-Another positive thing is that our family now pays closer attention to the little stuff in our finances.
+Another positive thing is that our family started paying closer attention to the little stuff in our finances.
 Like what digital services are we paying for?
-We now have a great handle on that kind of spending, which can really add up, and we’re saving more money now than we did in the five years prior to the pandemic.
+We now have a great handle on that kind of spending, which can really add up, and we’re saving more money now than we did in the five years prior to the start of the pandemic.

-Also, we’ve been making plans to travel.
-It might not happen this year, but we’d like to see more cultural venues in Europe.
-For example, we’re thinking about visiting Paris because my youngest child, who is 9 years old, loves city life.
-I think she’d really like to see Paris.
+We’ve also been making plans to travel.
+We’d like to see more cultural venues in Europe.
+For example, we’re thinking about visiting Paris because my youngest child loves city life, and I think she’d really like to see Paris.

 Oh, definitely.
-In fact, I’ve gone into the office several times over the last few months.
 While I appreciate having more balance, I do like to maintain some separation between my work life and home life.

 Follow Ryan M. Sutton on Twitter and LinkedIn.

-Meet other Thought Leaders at Robert Half, such as Jordan Quigley and Steve Saah.
+Meet other Thought Leaders at Robert Half, such as Steve Saah and Robert Ziegler.
 And be sure to subscribe to the Robert Half newsletter for future installments of our Q&A series and to discover more unique stories, experiences and perspectives on the latest hiring trends.